Queen Victoria’s Collet Necklace

-Also known as “The Coronation Necklace” and “The Coronation Earrings”, this set was created by Garrard & Co. in 1858 for – who else – Queen Victoria!
-The name comes from the fact that this set was passed down and worn at subsequent coronations: Victoria’s daughter-in-law, Queen Alexandra in 1901 (with her husband, Edward VII); Queen Mary in 1911 (with George V); Queen Elizabeth in 1937 (with George VI); and Her Majesty Queen Elizabeth II in 1953.
+Also known as The Coronation Necklace and The Coronation Earrings, this set was created by Garrard Co. in 1858 for – who else – Queen Victoria!
+The name comes from the fact that this set was passed down and worn at subsequent coronations: Victoria’s daughter-in-law, Queen Alexandra in 1901 (Edward VII); Queen Mary in 1911 (George V); Queen Elizabeth in 1937 (George VI); and Her Majesty Queen Elizabeth II in 1953.

 Made by American jeweller Harry Winston, King Faisal of Saudi Arabia presented this necklace to the Queen on a state visit to England in 1967.

 George VI Festoon Necklace

 King George VI had inherited over 200 loose collet diamonds, so he decided to put them to good use and had them made into a necklace for his daughter Elizabeth.
 It is a three row festoon necklace with triangle motifs on the sides.

 This necklace was created in honor of Queen Victoria’s Golden Jubilee in 1887.
-The “Women of the British Empire” came together and each donated a penny and even up to a pound to commemorate Victoria’s fifty years.
+The Women of the British Empire came together and each donated a penny and even up to a pound to commemorate Victoria’s fifty years.

 An equestrian statue of Prince Albert was commissioned with the money first, and then everything that was left went to the creation of this necklace.
 Albert, even in death, would be the Queen’s top priority.